umd-dslam/docs/src/metadata/inode/README.md

 - The container for BlockManager, DatanodeManager, LeaseManager, etc. services;
 - RPC calls that modify or inspect the namespace should get delegated here;
-- Anything that touches only blocks (eg. block reports) is delegated to `BlockManager`;
+- Anything that touches only blocks (eg. block reports) is delegated to BlockManager;
-- Anything that touches only file information (eg. permissions, mkdirs) is delegated to `FSDirectory`.
+- Anything that touches only file information (eg. permissions, mkdirs) is delegated to FSDirectory`
-- Logs mutations to `FSEditLog`. (`FSEditLog` already been introduced in [Section 2.1](https://dsl-umd.github.io/docs/intro/hdfs.html#persistence)).
+- Logs mutations to `FSEditLog`.
+(FSEditLog already been introduced in [Section 2.1](https://dsl-umd.github.io/docs/intro/hdfs.html#persistence)).

 ## FSDirectory

 [FSDirectory](https://github.com/gangliao/hadoop-calvin/blob/36471ed4e9c25a5e92f48f8ff6602309e217cfc4/hadoop-hdfs-project/hadoop-hdfs/src/main/java/org/apache/hadoop/hdfs/server/namenode/FSDirectory.java#L98-L106) is a pure in-memory data structure, all of whose operations happen entirely in memory.
-In contrast, `FSNameSystem` persists the operations to the disk.
+In contrast, FSNameSystem persists the operations to the disk.

-`FSDirectory` contains two critical members:
+FSDirectory contains two critical members:

 - `INodeMap inodeMap` is storing almost all the inodes and maintaining the mapping between `INode ID` and `INode` data structure.
-(When the majority of fields in one `INode` are stored in database, the rest will still in memory for now.
-INode ID in `INode` can be used to query full fields through combining the result of `inodeMap` and database to maintain the conformity between database and memory)
+(When the majority of fields in one INode are stored in database, the rest will still in memory for now.
+INode ID in INode can be used to query full fields through combining the result of inodeMap and database to maintain the conformity between database and memory)

 - `INodeDirectory rootDir` is the root of in-memory representation of the file/block hierarchy.

 ### INode

-`INode` above is a base class containing common fields for file and directory inodes.
-The relationships among `INode` ([INode.java#L62](https://github.com/DSL-UMD/hadoop-calvin/blob/trunk/hadoop-hdfs-project/hadoop-hdfs/src/main/java/org/apache/hadoop/hdfs/server/namenode/INode.java#L62), [INodeWithAdditionalFields.java#L98-L124](https://github.com/DSL-UMD/hadoop-calvin/blob/6c852f2a3757129491c21a9ba3b315a7a00c0c28/hadoop-hdfs-project/hadoop-hdfs/src/main/java/org/apache/hadoop/hdfs/server/namenode/INodeWithAdditionalFields.java#L98-L124)), `INodeFile` ([INodeFile.java#L251-L253](https://github.com/DSL-UMD/hadoop-calvin/blob/6c852f2a3757129491c21a9ba3b315a7a00c0c28/hadoop-hdfs-project/hadoop-hdfs/src/main/java/org/apache/hadoop/hdfs/server/namenode/INodeFile.java#L251-L253)) and `INodeDirectory` ([INodeDirectory.java#L74](https://github.com/DSL-UMD/hadoop-calvin/blob/6c852f2a3757129491c21a9ba3b315a7a00c0c28/hadoop-hdfs-project/hadoop-hdfs/src/main/java/org/apache/hadoop/hdfs/server/namenode/INodeDirectory.java#L74)) are defined as follows:
+INode above is a base class containing common fields for file and directory inodes.
+The relationships among INode ([INode.java#L62](https://github.com/DSL-UMD/hadoop-calvin/blob/trunk/hadoop-hdfs-project/hadoop-hdfs/src/main/java/org/apache/hadoop/hdfs/server/namenode/INode.java#L62), [INodeWithAdditionalFields.java#L98-L124](https://github.com/DSL-UMD/hadoop-calvin/blob/6c852f2a3757129491c21a9ba3b315a7a00c0c28/hadoop-hdfs-project/hadoop-hdfs/src/main/java/org/apache/hadoop/hdfs/server/namenode/INodeWithAdditionalFields.java#L98-L124)), INodeFile ([INodeFile.java#L251-L253](https://github.com/DSL-UMD/hadoop-calvin/blob/6c852f2a3757129491c21a9ba3b315a7a00c0c28/hadoop-hdfs-project/hadoop-hdfs/src/main/java/org/apache/hadoop/hdfs/server/namenode/INodeFile.java#L251-L253)) and INodeDirectory ([INodeDirectory.java#L74](https://github.com/DSL-UMD/hadoop-calvin/blob/6c852f2a3757129491c21a9ba3b315a7a00c0c28/hadoop-hdfs-project/hadoop-hdfs/src/main/java/org/apache/hadoop/hdfs/server/namenode/INodeDirectory.java#L74)) are defined as follows:

 **Note:** You can only see these fields at `truck` branch of our github repo: [DSL-UMD/hadoop-calvin](https://github.com/DSL-UMD/hadoop-calvin), since the default branch `calvin` removed them into database.